Minimal Fibrations of Hyperbolic 3-manifolds: Introduction

+The existence of minimal fibrations is closely related to the question of whether there exist non-isolated minimal surfaces in hyperbolic 3-manifolds, and to the existence of unstable minimal surfaces.
 A foliation of a Riemannian 3-manifold with 2-dimensional leaves is {\em taut} if each leaf intersects a closed transversal curve.
 Fibrations give one class of examples of taut foliations.
 Taut foliations were studied by Novikov, who showed among other results that each leaf of such a foliation is incompressible \cite{Novikov}.
 Sullivan showed that a smooth foliation of a 3-manifold is taut if and only if there is a Riemannian metric on the manifold in which each leaf is a minimal surface \cite{Sullivan}.
 A consequence of Sullivan's theorem is that a surface bundle over $S^1$ admits some Riemannian metric in which each fiber is minimal.
 Corollary ~\ref{nomf} shows that Sullivan's construction is often not compatible with a hyperbolic metric.

-The results in this paper originate in conversations with Bill Thurston at the 1984 Durham Symposium on {\em Kleinian groups, 3-Manifolds, and Hyperbolic Geometry}.
-Other results concerning minimal surfaces in cusps can be found in \cite{CollinHauswirthRosenberg, Millichap, MoriahRubinstein, Ruberman}.
+{\bf Acknowledgements} The results in this paper originated in conversations between the author and Bill Thurston at the 1984 Durham Symposium on {\em Kleinian groups, 3-Manifolds, and Hyperbolic Geometry}.
+The generalization to quasi-area-minimizing surfaces was written while the author was visiting the School of Mathematics, Institute for Advanced Study in 2015.